One person killed in west Charlotte shooting

-Charlotte-Mecklenburg police said a woman was killed on Glenwood Drive late Sunday night.
+Charlotte-Mecklenburg police said one woman was killed on Glenwood Drive late Sunday night.

-CMPD did not immediately say what prompted the gunfire or if anyone was facing any charges.
+CMPD did not immediately say what prompted the gunfire or if anyone is facing charges.

 This is a developing story and updates will be provided as they become available.